 Yes, we all deserve a wanderlust.
 Don’t let your apprehensions hold you back.
 On that note, I would want to share our learnings on ” best ways to travel” that we have gathered in our last 3 months of travel.
 I have tried to touch upon every aspect that I feel would go a long way in making every small difference to your travel experience.
 Hope this post helps you to not only plan better but also enjoy your future travels in a far enriching and fulfilling way.

-a) Stop hoarding things – I have deduced that, our habit of hoarding things is the mother of all problems.
+I have deduced that our habit of hoarding things is the mother of all problems.
 Kill the impulse.
 Ask yourself if you have an alternative solution to the problem that you are attempting to solve by having one more thing to call your own.
 More often than not, you will find your answers in the affirmative.
 You would also save a lot along the way which you can use for your travels.
 When you have less, you need less and of course, you carry less.

 How did we pack light?

 We chose clothes with wearability, put our winter wears on while traveling to save space, never carried any toiletries, carried baby essentials which lasted for 2-3 days, and bought the rest on the go.
 We deliberately stopped ourselves from carrying those extras which we would have loved to flaunt and click cool photographs with 🙂 It’s a choice, we made at each step so that our trips became easier, lighter, and more fun.